dragenet/ts-vite-react-template/README.md

-# Modern Tooling SWC template
+# Modern Tooling React Templates

 This repository contains two React templates for starting a project with modern tooling, including Vite, SWC, Vitest, Redux Toolkit, etc. The templates are organized